 While this makes the Squarespace approach more intuitive to many there are writers that prefer a distraction-free writing environment and actually prefer to write without having to consider their entire design while in the process.

-It’s worth noting that WordPress has become easier to use with front-end page builders thanks to plugins like Beaver Builder, Elementor and Thrive Architect and now WordPress core are looking to upgrade the writing experience with their new Gutenberg editor which could take away Squarespace’s unique selling point soon.
+It’s worth noting that WordPress has become easier to use with front-end page builders thanks to plugins like Beaver Builder, Elementor, and Thrive Architect and now WordPress core is looking to upgrade the writing experience with their new Gutenberg editor which could take away Squarespace’s unique selling point soon.

 Using YouTube it is pretty easy to learn how to use both platforms by watching video tutorials.
 Simply search YouTube for Squarespace Tutorials or WordPress Tutorials and filter the results to only show videos from the past 12 months to make sure they are up to date.